awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-location-map-mapconfiguration.md

 `Style`  <a name="cfn-location-map-mapconfiguration-style"></a>
 Specifies the map style selected from an available data provider\.
 Valid styles: `VectorEsriStreets`, `VectorEsriTopographic`, `VectorEsriNavigation`, `VectorEsriDarkGrayCanvas`, `VectorEsriLightGrayCanvas`, `VectorHereBerlin`\.
-When using HERE as your data provider, and selecting the Style `VectorHereBerlin`, you may not use HERE Maps for Asset Management\.
-See the [AWS Service Terms](https://docs.aws.amazon.com/service-terms/) for Amazon Location Service\.
+When using HERE as your data provider, and selecting the Style `VectorHereBerlin`, you may not use HERE Technologies maps for Asset Management\.
+See the [AWS Service Terms](http://aws.amazon.com/service-terms/) for Amazon Location Service\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`